There are many different opinions about MLM companies.

-There are a variety of different opinions about MLM.
-From those who say that MLMs are pyramid schemes and people lose money – to those who say – there is not a better business opportunity.
+From those saying that MLMs are pyramid schemes and people lose money – to those saying, there is no better business opportunity than Multi-Level Marketing.

 And that statement also applies to the most important question – how much it is possible to make within the MLM.

-Well, from people making a ton of money, to those who lose the money.
+Well, there are people making a ton of money, to those who lose the money.

-Unfortunately, the majority of people involved within any MLM do not make any money or they make very little (that is anything below $1,000 per year).
+Unfortunately, the majority of people involved in any MLM do not make any money or they make very little (that is anything below $1,000 per year).

 The sad part is, that they devote a lot of time to it, with little or no results.

-MLM as a business model has been around for a long time and apart from selling products the income relies on the recruiting part as well.
+MLM as a business model has been around for a long time and apart from selling products the income relies on recruiting new members into the system.

-Regardless of the MLM, people who make money are those who can sell the ideas to others and have good sales skills and experience.
+Regardless of the MLM company, people who make money are those who can sell the dream to others and have good sales skills and experience.

-Affiliate marketing, comparing to MLM, is a different business model and it is part of internet marketing.
+Affiliate marketing, compared to MLM, is a different business model and part of internet marketing.

 Many people just starting with affiliate marketing but there are already successful marketers who are making a lot of money without recruiting or bothering friends and families.